Born in the U.S.A.: Side one

 "Born in the U.S.A." is an energetic, rock and roll protest song driven by synthesizer and pounding drums.
-The track dissects the mistreatment of Vietnam veterans upon their return home after the war.
+(Note: Attributed to multiple references:) The track dissects the mistreatment of Vietnam veterans upon their return home after the war.
 Its message is widely regarded as misunderstood, as many Americans, including president Ronald Reagan, interpreted it as a patriotic anthem; several critics also noted how the song could be misconstrued in favor of jingoism.
 Margotin and Guesdon discuss the juxtaposition of the verses, which convey "the somber reality of a soldier", with the chorus which "loudly and proudly proclaims the glory of American civilization".
 AllMusic's Mike DeGayne argued that while the song would have been effective as an acoustic ballad, similar to "My Hometown" or Nebraskas "Atlantic City", "it's the fervor and the might of Springsteen in front of a bombastic array of guitar and drums that help to drive his message home".

 "Cover Me" is a straightforward rock song, with elements of pop, disco, and funk.
 Lyrically, it describes a love story wherein the narrator, suffering from post-traumatic stress disorder, pleas for his lover to stay with him and protect him from the outside world.
 "Darlington County" is an upbeat rock song that some critics compared to the music of Creedence Clearwater Revival.
 It tells the story of two New York friends who embark on a road trip.
 They come to Darlington, South Carolina to work, but end up spending much of their time with women.
 The author Rob Kirkpatrick said the song was "steeped in countrified blue-collarism".